CpaterCodes/Silver-Fn/README.md

 ### Rationale

-I was recently made aware of the [SvelteJS](https://svelte.dev/) framework, which works by precompiling Svelte compoments into pure JS before runtime.
+I was recently made aware of the [SvelteJS](https://svelte.dev/) framework, which works by precompiling Svelte components into pure JS before runtime.
 Curious about this younger and lesser known framework, I decided to follow the tutorial to learn more.
 In order to apply the framework to a tangible project, I once again wanted to incorporate my interest in the natural world while